nikodrozd/Library/readme.md

 About the Service
 ---
-This is simple RESTful project which imitate basic functions of web book library.
+This is simple RESTful project which imitates basic functions of web book library.
 It uses an in-memory database (H2) to store the data.
 Please, use port **8889** to call REST endpoints.

 You can access DB console on /h2-console endpoint.
 DB connection details can be found in src/main/resources/application.properties file.